Tracks12/BTS-ACMP-Captor-Interface/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

-> An overhaul in php is available at [BTS-ACMP-MVC](https://github.com/Tracks12/BTS-ACMP-MVC)
+> A redesign in php is available at [BTS-ACMP-MVC](https://github.com/Tracks12/BTS-ACMP-MVC)

 ## Website dependencies